 Lower Leg Contouring – Muscle Anatomy

-- Medial leaf is wider and longer (stretches lower than the right leaf)
+- The medial leaf is wider and longer (stretches lower than the right leaf)

-- Lateral leaf is narrower and shorter (tapers higher up than the left leaf)
+- The lateral leaf is narrower and shorter (tapers higher up than the left leaf)

 - Provides sensation to the lateral foot

 - Sensory nerve located in the calf region

 - The nerve starts at the lateral/mid posterior leg and travels toward the posterior aspect of the lateral malleolus